knbknb/R_text_mining/CONFIGURATION_AND_USAGE.md

  - *tm* - text mining.
 There are transitive dependencies such as
   - *rweka* - word stemming
  - *optparse* - parse command line options
- - tools -  Filename manipulation
+ - *tools* -  Filename manipulation.
+Might be a core package.

 *R Package configuration - issues*

- - To perform word stemming, tm calls external Java code in weka.jar.
+ - To perform word stemming, *tm* package calls external Java code in weka.jar.
 So a Java JVM must be installed on your machine.
- - Classpath must be correctly set to enable R to interact with call weka.jar.
-This value can be machine-dependent.
+ - Classpath must be correctly set to enable R to interact with weka.jar.
+This Classpath value can be machine-dependent.
+Environment Variables might need to be set.
  Look at the R script code in the src dir.
 You might need to change the "config" section.

 Script Usage